 Although we do our best to stay safe and prevent injuries and accidents, sometimes accidents happen.
 In the case of an injury or an emergency, we will do our best to communicate with parents (or emergency contacts) as soon as possible.
 Please note, that Camp Warner Park does not provide any transportation.
 In case of an injury or emergency, the camp staff will assess the situation and call emergency services as appropriate.
 Once the nature of the injury/emergency has been established, parents will be notified by the camp director or the CEO.
 If the child’s parents cannot be reached, the designated emergency contacts will be called.
 If the injury or emergency is not life-threatening but requires further medical attention, the parents or emergency contacts will need to provide transportation to seek care.

-Camp Warner Park t-shirts, stickers, water bottles and other items can be purchased online.
+Camp Warner Park t-shirts can be purchased online.
 The online store does charge tax.

 Nature Deficit Disorder